digpak/xlsx-converter/README.md

 const convertXlsxToFormat = require('xlsx-converter');

 // Convert XLSX to JSON
-convertXlsxToFormat("input.xlsx", "output.json", "json");
+convertXlsxToFormat("path/to/your/input.xlsx", "output.json", "json");

 // Convert XLSX to CSV
-convertXlsxToFormat("input.xlsx", "output.csv", "csv");
+convertXlsxToFormat("path/to/your/input.xlsx", "output.csv", "csv");

 // Convert XLSX to XML
-convertXlsxToFormat("input.xlsx", "output.xml", "xml");
+convertXlsxToFormat("path/to/your/input.xlsx", "output.xml", "xml");